-Since polyurethane dries through evaporation, increasing the temperature (heat) around the paint coating will increase the evaporation rate.
-If the evaporation rate increases, the polyurethane dries faster.
+Since polyurethane dries through evaporation, increasing the temperature around the coating will increase the evaporation rate.

 Method 3: Lower Room Humidity

 - Turn On The Dehumidifier – The dehumidifier will draw in air, condense (or remove) the moisture in the air, and release dry air into the atmosphere.
-This decreases the moisture content and helps the polyurethane dry faster.
+This decreases the moisture content and helps the solvent to evaporate faster.

 - Keep The Dehumidifier Running – You can keep the dehumidifier running for hours.
-The longer the dehumidifier works, the lower the moisture content will be, and the faster polyurethane will dry.
+The longer the dehumidifier works, the lower the moisture content will be, and the faster the sealant will dry.

 Method 4: Allow Proper Room Ventilation

-Before applying polyurethane, open all windows and doors to allow proper air circulation.
-If the air is circulating properly, the rate of evaporation and oxidization will increase.
-This speeds up the polyurethane drying and curing time.
+Open all windows and doors before applying polyurethane to get proper air circulation.
+Improved airflow increases the evaporation and oxidization rate, which speeds up the drying time.

-- Use water-based polyurethane because oil-based polyurethane takes longer to dry.
+- Use water-based polyurethane because it dries faster.

-- Apply polyurethane early in the day before the weather gets hot.
+- Apply the coating early in the day before temperatures rise.

-- Turn on fans in the room while applying the polyurethane.
+- Turn on the fans in the room to increase air circulation.

-- Apply the polyurethane in proper painting conditions.
+- Apply it in proper painting conditions.
 Humidity should be less than 50%, and temperature should be between 50-80 degrees (F).

-To know if polyurethane is dry, inspect the texture of the finish.
-If the finish looks wet or tacky, the finish isn’t dry yet.
-If the polyurethane finish is shiny and reflective, the polyurethane is dry.
+To know if the polyurethane coating is dry, assess its texture.
+If it’s wet or tacky, the finish hasn’t dried yet.
+If the finish is shiny and reflective, it has dried.